shariq1989/cookbook/content/recipe/mac-cheese-balls.md

 For the Mac and Cheese Balls:

-* 2 Boxes of Macaroni and Cheese, cooked accordingly, and chilled overnight
+* 1 Box of Macaroni and Cheese, cooked accordingly, and chilled overnight
 * 2 cups [Panko Mix](https://amzn.to/3pPj9GP)
 * 1/2 tsp Garlic Powder
 * 1/4 tsp Cayenne Powder